Our climate actions and achievements so far

 Staff have been surveyed on their pandemic home working experiences.
 This has helped us introduce our planned new ways of working to decrease commuting and work travel

 Climate change presentations have been given to staff and councillors by Al Gore’s Climate Reality Project.

 Electric vehicle charging points have been installed at council depots.

 We are looking to trial an electric refuse collection vehicle and electric road sweepers.

-We have formed a coastal engineering partnership with Dorset Council to help protect communities from coastal flooding and erosion.
+We have formed a Centre of Excellence to help prepare and protect residents and communities across the BCP and neighbouring areas from coastal flooding and erosion.